MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-profile-object.md

 > Extension objects can have a name with a maximum length of 30 characters.

 > [!NOTE]
 > The property `allowDebugging`, which is a setting under `resourceExposurePolicy` does not apply to page customizations.
 Page customizations defined in an extension with `allowDebugging` set to `false` can still be copied using Designer.
-For more information, see [Security Setting and Resource Exposure Policy](devenv-security-settings-and-ip-protection.md).
+For more information, see [Resource Exposure Policy Setting](devenv-security-settings-and-ip-protection.md).

 ## Snippet support
 Typing the shortcut `tprofile` will create the basic layout for a profile object when using the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] in Visual Studio Code.